CSR Charter ⅤManagement Policy for Human Growth

 Osaka Gas does all it can to hire disabled persons and creates a work environment conducive to the talents of each individual.
 As a result of these efforts, disabled persons accounted for 2.36% of our workforce as of June 2019, well above the legal minimum of 2.2%.
 Of the 33 affiliate companies subjected to the relevant law, 15 have achieved the legal minimum.

 Percentage Rate of Disabled Employees (Osaka Gas)

-Osaka Gas has a system known as the Reemployment Scheme to rehire employees who are 60 and older after retirement, under which applicants are placed in jobs that match their skills and desires.
-All Daigas Group companies have similar reemployment schemes.
+Osaka Gas has implemented a reemployment scheme to rehire employees who have reached mandatory retirement age, under which applicants are placed in jobs that match their skills and preferences.
+All Daigas Group companies have similar reemployment programs.

 Osaka Gas established a Career Development Center to help its diverse workforce plan for post-retirement.
-Here, employees receive career guidance, consisting of a training session and an interview, at age 45 and in their early 50s.
+Here, employees receive career guidance (training) and a career development interview at age 45 and in their early 50s.

 This training offers the employees briefings on circumstances inside and outside the company as well as various support systems and, through closer examinations of their work histories and group discussions, the employees are encouraged to seek out career paths that is consistent with their values and motivation and to develop their own career plans.
 After concluding the training session, the participants are asked to fill out a career track questionnaire and then discuss their career development options in an interview with an in-house career counselor.
 More than 300 employees have such career development interviews” every year.

 When employees reach the age of 54, they are invited to attend a “Nice Life Seminar” with their spouse.
 They are briefed about various systems that may affect their post-retirement life plans.